softwarespot/PubSub/README.md

     PubSub.subscribe([subscription1, subscription2, subscriptionn], [callbackFunction1, callbackFunction2, callbackFunctionn]);
 ```

-To unsubscribe from a particular subscription or list of subscriptions, is achieved by passing a string, an array of strings or a 'handle' returned by subscribe().
-If a string or array of strings if passed, then pass either a callback function or array of callback functions respectively.
-The second parameter is ignored if the first parameter is passed a 'handle'.

 ### Unsubscribe

+To unsubscribe from a particular subscription or a list of subscriptions, can be done by passing a string, an array of strings or a 'handle' returned by `subscribe`.
+If a string or an array of strings if passed, then pass either a callback function or array of callback functions respectively.
+The second argument is ignored if the first argument is passed a 'handle'.
+The function returns true on successful unsubscription; otherwise, false.

 ```javascript
     // Using a string and callback function PubSub.unsubscribe('subscription', callbackFunction);